Thaising-Taing/YOLOv2Tiny-Simulation/README.md

 <!--  Next -->
 ## Next
 <!-- - Compare different versions -->
+- Compare different versions.
-- Make single file for all versions.
+  - Make a single file for all versions.
+- Optimize the code..
 <!-- - Optimize the code  -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>